n8n-io/n8n-docs/docs/doc2/manual-import.md

 Dragging and dropping files directly on the DOC² dashboard is also possible for uploading.

 As soon as the files have been uploaded, they have the initial status "Running".
 During this time the upload is processed.
-Editing the file is not possible in this status.
+Editing the file is not possible at this time.
 Depending on the size and complexity of the file, processing may take a while:

 ![](/_images/doc2/DOC2_manual-import_3.png)